An Event Like

 The Ryder Cup has become one of the world’s greatest sporting events.
 Every two years, 24 of the best players from Europe and the United States go head-to-head in match play competition.
 Drama, tension, incredible golf, camaraderie and sportsmanship are served in equal measure, captivating an audience of millions around the world.
 It’s an event that transcends sport, yet remains true to the spirit of its founder, Samuel Ryder.

-The European Team will comprise the first four players from the European Points List, followed by the leading four players from the World Points List and Captain Thomas Bjørn will complete the team with four captain's picks.
-The qualification process began at the D+D REAL Czech Masters in Prague on August 31, 2017 and concludes September 3, 2018.
+The European Team will comprise the first four players from the European Points List, followed by the leading five players from the World Points List and Captain Padraig Harrington will complete the team with three captain's picks.
+The qualification process began at the BMW PGA Championship on September 19, 2019 and concludes September 14, 2020.

 Each of the first two days includes one four-match session of four-ball and one four-match session of foursomes.
 The final day is reserved for 12 singles matches.